railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 We didn't have a logo for our August workshop.
 But we got one for this one.
 Martha Rettig made us a fabulous logo and designed two stickers to match (see picture on right).
-We ordered 500 of these babies from [PrintRunner](http://www.printrunner.com/) and handed them out to everyone at the workshop.
+We handed out 500 of these to everyone at the workshop.
 We're grateful to team member Anita Patel for coming up with the whole brilliantly cost-effective idea, which was very budget and schedule friendly.